Adaigh/stm_2025/README.md

     - Styling and structure updates for contact links.
     - Styling updates for hero links.
     - Styling updates for 'about' headers.
-    - TODO: Link affiliate icons to websites.
     - Feels like it's almost there!
     - Realized I had 'main.tsx' in two places, renamed the hero to 'hero.tsx'

+10. 06-02-2025 (60 min)
+    - Affiliate links implemented.
+    - Icons adjusted for visibility.
+    - Contact buttons refactored for responsive stability.
+    - Text styling for improve readability.
+    - Screen-responsive styling adjustments

+# TODO:
+- Link 'about' sections to the words in the hero message?